tomogoma/micro-installer/README.md

-# Consul Installer #
+# Micro Installer #

-An auto-installer of go-micro api [Hashi Corp](https://www.consul.io) as a service in linux systems
+An auto-installer of [micro](https://github.com/micro/micro) as a service in linux systems

 ## Install ##